pocorall/reactoid/README.md

 # Reactive Android with type-safety

-Aiming to provide two-way data binding on Android, similar to what Angularjs or react.js does.
+Reactoid provides two-way data binding on Android, similar to what AngularJS or React does.
 We heavily uses Scaloid and scala.rx.
 This is in the proof-of-concept stage.
 Everything can be changed.

+## Demo application

-Go to `sample` directory and just do `sbt run`.
+Go to `sample` directory and just do `sbt run`

+### Prerequisites

+ * Sbt 0.13.7 or above
+ * Android build tools 22.0.0 or above
+ * Android API Level 22
+   - Level 22 is required for building, while this app retains runtime compatibility from API Level 15.
+Please refer to minSdkVersion property in AndroidManifest.xml